George Munro, 1st of Newmore: Royalist rising of 1651 to 1654

 After the defeat of the royalists in England, Oliver Cromwell came to occupy Scotland, but many of the Highlanders waged war against him.
 The royalist uprising, led by William Cunningham, 9th Earl of Glencairn in support of the exiled King Charles II, began in 1651.
 General John Middleton, 1st Earl of Middleton, a veteran of the wars against Cromwell, was appointed commander-in-chief of the royalist forces, and both he and Glencairn agreed to unite their respective forces at Dornoch in Sutherland.
 Munro served as an officer in General Middleton's force.

 However, the two factions of the royalist force engaged in petty disputes and quarrels with each other.
 This eventually led to a duel between Munro and the Earl of Glencairn himself, with broadswords (known in Scotland as claymores), in which both were wounded.
 Soon afterwards Glencairn was placed under arrest by the orders of Middleton and his sword was taken from him.
 However, the following day two junior officers from the two camps had a duel of their own in which one was killed and the other was later arrested and hanged.
 The royalist rising of the Highlanders and Lowlanders, although having various successes in skirmishes against Cromwell, was not enough and ended by the autumn of 1654.

 Restoration

 The Restoration of King Charles II took place in 1660 and Sir George Munro, 1st of Newmore commanded the King's forces between 1674 and 1677.

-Member of Parliament
+Shire Commissioner of Parliament

-In 1661 George Munro was elected member of Parliament for Ross-shire and continued to represent that constituency until 1663.
+In 1661 George Munro was elected shire commissioner of Parliament for Ross-shire and continued to represent that constituency until 1663.
 He represented the county of Sutherland from 1669 until 1674 and was again returned for Ross-shire in 1685 and represented it until 1686.
 He was elected for the same county in 1689 and continued to represent it until his death in 1693.
 In 1691, at an advanced age, George Munro was briefly in command of an Independent Highland Company that was to keep order in the Scottish Highlands.

 George died on 11 July 1693 at his seat Newmore Castle and was succeeded by his eldest son, Hugh Munro, 2nd of Newmore.